 Preparations for dogs will give specific dosing instructions for that product, so follow the bottle or package in those cases.
-When giving a human preparation to a dog, convert the dosage dividing your dog's weight in pounds by 150 (using 150 pounds as the average weight of an adult), giving you a percentage that you can use to determine the proper dose.
-If your dog is 30 pounds, dividing 30 by 150 gives you 0.2, or 20 percent.
-You would then give your dog 20 percent of an adult dose of the valerian preparation .
-A liquid tincture may suggest a dose of 30 to 40 drops for an adult, so a 30 pound dog would get 20 percent of the lower amount (always erring on the side of caution), or six drops.
+When giving a human preparation to a dog, convert the dosage dividing your dog's weight in pounds by 150 (using 150 lbs as the average weight of an adult), giving you a percentage that you can use to determine the proper dose.
+If your dog is 30 lbs., dividing 30 by 150 gives you 0.2, or 20 percent.
+You would then give your dog 20 percent of an adult dose of the Valerian preparation .
+A liquid tincture may suggest a dose of 30-40 drops for an adult, so a 30 lb. dog would get 20 percent of the lower amount (always erring on the side of caution), or six drops.

-One way of giving valerian to your dog is to purchase it in essential oil form and place two to eight drops on your dog's neck, similar to giving a topical flea treatment.
+One way of giving Valerian to your dog is to purchase it in essential oil form and place two to eight drops on your dog's neck, similar to giving a topical flea treatment.
 You can also use it on the dog's chest.
 Rub it in, and as the oils evaporate the dog will inhale the aromas and it will be gradually absorbed into the dog's bloodstream.
-For more information on this particular method, see "Valerian Essential Oils in Canines."
+For more information on this particular method, see "Valerian Essential Oils in Canines" in References.

 Giving Herbs to Your Dog